oro13/farm-equipment-price-prediction/README.md

 - [Credits](#credits)
 - [Thanks](#thanks)

-## Basic Overview
+## Overview

 **Main Goal:** <br>
 Predict the sale price of a particular piece of equipment at auction based on it's usage, equipment type, and configuration. <br>

+**Business Context:**<br>
+Predicting sales prices of items in a business's inventory can be a valuable insight for a business.
+This insight can help when creating annual budgets and projecting income and revenue.
+Moreover, the informational gains include shedding light on what tends to have the biggest impact on an item's sale price at auction time.
+Knowing what features to focus can inform building and maintaining an inventory that holds value over time.

+Additional benefits of knowing the projected prices of other business's items can inform what a fair market value is when growing one's inventory.
+This insight can additionally help with budgeting and negotiation when purchasing.

-*Note: This data is sourced from auction results postings and includes information on usage and equipment configurations.*
+*Note: This data consists of data from auction postings and sales prices.
+It includes information on the usage and specifications of the machinery.*

 **Evaluation:**<br>
 The evaluation of our model will be based on Root Mean Squared Log Error.<br>